novalabsxyz/devdocs/hotspot/developer-setup.md

 {% hint style="danger" %}
 **You are about to build a Hotspot that will not mine HNT.**

-The ability to mine HNT with a 3rd party gateway is not yet supported.
+The ability to mine HNT with a DIY gateway is not yet supported.
 Please join the [Helium Discord Server](https://discord.gg/helium) and the \#hotspot-diy-hardware channel for the latest updates on the roadmap.

 Once again, if you build a DIY Hotspot, it will only route Helium LoRaWAN Packets.
 It would not earn HNT.
 {% endhint %}